ronaldgreeff/genderio/README.md

 Auth uses `flask-login` to take care of some of the boilerplate for user registration and login.
 I've extended the module to include email confirmation, confirmation resend and password reset.
 Flask-login includes a very useful `current_user` hook used throughout the project.

 ###### tokenizers
-Rely on `URLSafeTimedSerializer` to set time limit on token `generate_confirmation_token(email)`
+Auth tokens rely on `URLSafeTimedSerializer` to set time limit on token.
+- `generate_confirmation_token(email)`
-Generates confirmation token using user's email address, and `SECRET_KEY` and `SECURITY_PASSWORD_SALT` env variables `confirm_email_token(token, expiration=3600)`
+Generates confirmation token using user's email address, and `SECRET_KEY` and `SECURITY_PASSWORD_SALT` env variables.

+- `confirm_email_token(token, expiration=3600)`
 1 hour window.
 Returns False if BadData or BadSignature, else returns user's de-serialized email address

 ###### views
 - signup() /signup
-  GET: Return sign-up form
+  GET: Return sign-up form.
   POST: Validate sign-up form.
 Check if email address already used.
 If not, create the user.
 User password is set using `set_password` method on `User`  model.
-Send a confirmation email by tokenizing their email and generating url to `auth.confirm_email`, using the `email_confirm` template
+Send a confirmation email by tokenizing their email and generating url to `auth.confirm_email`, using the `email_confirm` template.
-  Redirect to `main.dashboard`
+  Redirect to `main.dashboard`.

 - signin() /signin
-  GET: Redirect user if already authenticated, else return sign-in form
+  GET: Redirect user if already authenticated, else return sign-in form.
   POST: Validate sign-in form.
-If credentials correct, redirect to `main.dashboard`, else redirect to `auth.signin`
+If credentials correct, redirect to `main.dashboard`, else redirect to `auth.signin`.

 - unconfirmed() /unconfirmed
-  GET: simply renders unconfirmed template
+  GET: simply renders unconfirmed template.

 - confirm_email(token) /confirm/<token>
   GET: Validate token.
-If valid token, confirm user Redirect to `main.dashboard`
+If valid token, confirm user.
+  Redirect to `main.dashboard`.

 - resend_confirmation() /resend
-  Requires user to be logged in
+  Requires user to be logged in.
-  GET: Tokenises `current_user`'s email and emails `email_confirm` template Redirect to `auth.unconfirmed`
+  GET: Tokenises `current_user`'s email and emails `email_confirm` template.
+  Redirect to `auth.unconfirmed`.

 - logout() /logout
-  GET: Executes `flask_login.logout_user()`
+  GET: Executes `flask_login.logout_user()`.
-  Redirect to `main.index` (which redirects to `auth.signin` if not signed in)
+  Redirect to `main.index` (which redirects to `auth.signin` if not signed in).

 - reset() /reset
-  GET: Return email address form
+  GET: Return email address form.
-  POST: If valid email, tokenize email and generate url to `auth.confirm_reset`, then send using `email_reset` template Redirect to `auth.signin`
+  POST: If valid email, tokenize email and generate url to `auth.confirm_reset`, then send using `email_reset` template.
+  Redirect to `auth.signin`.

 - confirm_reset(token) /reset/<token>
   GET: Validate token.
-If valid token, return password reset form
+If valid token, return password reset form.
-  POST: Validate reset form
+  POST: Validate reset form.
-  Redirect to `auth.signin`
+  Redirect to `auth.signin`.

 - ##### main